akash3101/Math-and-Code/README.md

-# Math-Notes-with-LaTeX
+# Math-Notes-with-LaTeX and R markdown
-Notes written in LaTeX regarding Probability Fundamentals
+Notes written in LaTeX and R markdown on various mathematical concepts.